International Student Orientation

 Dear International Students,

 Welcome to the University of Vermont.
 We are excited to have you here with us for the upcoming academic year!
-Your orientation schedule is listed below.
+International student orientation is required for new international students, and is a way to prepare you for your time at UVM.
+We offer international student orientation just before the start of the term so that students do not have to travel long distances to Burlington twice.
 The orientation is designed to ensure that you have plenty of time to rest after your long journey and to prepare yourselves for the start of the classes.
 If you have any questions about orientation, please don't hesitate to contact us.

 All of us at the Office of International Education look forward to meeting you during orientation.
 Have a safe and pleasant journey to the University of Vermont!